matomo-org/developer-documentation/docs/4.x/matomo-font.md

 ---
 category: DevelopInDepth
-title: Matomo Font
+title: Matomo Icon Font
 ---
-# Matomo Font
+# Matomo Icon Font

 We use a custom Matomo font in our UI to show icons.
 You can [find the font in the repository as part of the Morpheus](https://github.com/matomo-org/matomo/tree/4.x-dev/plugins/Morpheus/fonts) theme.